chanshiyucx/blog/leetcode/0021-merge-two-sorted-lists.md

 ## Approach

+Below is the step-by-step breakdown of the approach:

 1. **Initialize a Dummy Node**:
 	- Create a `dummyHead` node, which serves as the starting point for our result list.
 	- Use a `current` pointer to track the end of the merged list as we build it.

 2. **Merge Lists**:
 	- Traverse through both lists until one becomes empty:
 	- Compare the values at the current nodes of `list1` and `list2`.
 	- Attach the smaller node to `current.next`, and move that list's pointer forward.
 	- Advance `current` to `current.next` to continue building the merged list.

 3. **Attach Remaining Nodes**:
 	- Once we reach the end of one list, directly link `current.next` to the remaining non-empty list, as it's already sorted.

 4. **Return Result**:
 	- Return `dummyHead.next`, which points to the head of the merged list.

 ## Complexity